Punk Chef

-Scott Garthwaite (born 22 January 1980) also known by his TV name 'Punk Chef, is a professional Chef and a TV Chef Presenter.
-He has appeared in several TV cooking shows showcasing sign language with food which has made him one of the first celebrity Deaf chef to emerge in mainstream television.
+Scott Garthwaite (born 22 January 1980) also known by his TV name Punk Chef, is an English chef and television presenter.
+He has appeared in several TV cooking shows showcasing sign language with food which has made him one of the first deaf cooks to emerge in mainstream television.

 Early life

 Garthwaite was born and raised in Hartlepool in the North East of England.
 He was born hearing and at the age of 2 as he was diagnosed with meningitis that turned him deaf.
 He left his deaf school in Middlesbrough with seven GCSE qualifications.
 Garthwaite learned his culinary trade in 2003 after living temporarily in Jordan.
 He enrolled at Hartlepool College of Further Education then went on to completed a Degree in Culinary and Patisseries Art from Newcastle College in partnership with Leeds Metropolitan University.